jack-bradshaw/Avatar/README.md

 # Avatar
-Tools for creating Java source code elements in unit tests.
+Tools for testing Java annotation processors.

+## Motivation
-While testing my [Spyglass](https://github.com/MatthewTamlin/Spyglass) library, I was frustrated by how difficult it is to write unit tests for classes which use `javax.tools.Element` objects.
+While testing my [Spyglass](https://github.com/MatthewTamlin/Spyglass) library, I discovered how difficult it is to write unit tests for classes that consume `javax.tools.Element` instances.
 There's no easy way to instantiate elements directly, and the usual mocking frameworks produce interconnected networks of unmaintainable mess.
-Andrew Phillips has done a great job of [articulating the problem](http://blog.xebia.com/testing-annotation-processors/) so I wont go into further detail, other than to say there needs to be a simple way to create elements for unit tests.

-This library solves the problem by providing utilities for directly converting source files to elements.
-This is the simplest way to create elements, because the developer only has to write normal source code and can largely ignore the complexities of the element API.
-The elements created by this library behave exactly as elements would in a real scenario (they are after all, real elements) which avoids the need for complex mocking and stubbing.
+This problem has been extensively covered in Andrew Phillips' [blog post](http://blog.xebia.com/testing-annotation-processors/) so I won't go into further detail.
+To summarise the problem: Annotation processors cannot be tested without on-demand access to elements and the utilities for processing them.

+This library provides a JUnit test rule which solves the problem.
+The rule directly converts normal source code to an element model which eliminates the need for complex mocking.
+Unlike previous iterations of the library, the current release also provides means of getting access to the standard annotation processing utilities.

 ## Download
 Releases are made available through jCentre.
 Add `compile 'com.matthew-tamlin:avatar:1.0.1'` to your gradle build file to use the latest version.